 - Nightmare Dreams: Bart has a nightmare of the rat attacking his wife when he's sleeping in the bathtub.

-- Pretty in Mink: Meg wears a blue fox coat in her scenes (one of the luxuries hence not destroyed by the end).
+- Pretty in Mink: Meg wears a blue fox coat in her scenes.
+As she and their son are away most of the movie, her fur is hence one of the luxuries not destroyed by the end.

 - Pyrrhic Victory: Bart wins in the end, but his apartment is in pretty bad shape.

 - With every thing else destroyed in the apartment, Bart finds one unbroken vase, standing on a bookshelf.
 With a "Oh, what the hell" expression on his face, he tips it over to smash on the floor.

 - Rain of Blood: Bart discovers his recently adopted cat's corpse on top of his fridge when he tries to have a glass of milk and its blood starts dripping on it.

 - Rodent of Unusual Size: The rat in this film is bigger than a cat.

 - Shower Scene: First appearance of Meg is her having a shower.

 - Title Drop: Appears during Bart's studies about rats, on a microfilm screen.

 - Your Cheating Heart: Averted.
 When Bart's secretary, Lorrie, is visiting him, they have a close moment and he is about to kiss her...but the rat scuttles by and he hurriedly ushers her back outside.